Hi, thanks for stopping by my little corner of the internet. I hope you find something here useful, inspirational, or entertaining!

 - SQL (MS SQL Server, PostgreSQL, SQLite, Snowflake, and DuckDB dialects)

-- Obsidian: note keeping / knowledge management system (unfortunately not open source, but a solid product)
+- Obsidian: Note keeping / knowledge management system (unfortunately not open source, but a solid product).
+There is also a community plugin to use git to synchronize your notes across devices.

 From Around the Web